-- (a) Except as otherwise provided by Ch.C.
-Art.
+(a) Except as otherwise provided by Ch.C.La.
+Child.
+Code art.
 407, all juvenile proceedings are confidential and closed to the public.
-Access to any public proceedings may be restricted according to available space in each courtroom as well as any security needs. - (b) Except as otherwise provided by Ch.C.
-Art.
+Access to any public proceedings may be restricted according to available space in each courtroom, as well as any security needs.

+according to available space in each courtroom as well as any security needs.

+- (b) Except as otherwise provided by Ch.C.La.
+Child.
+Code art.
 412, all juvenile records are to remain confidential.
-Access to records, not otherwise prohibited by law, may be permitted for good cause shown pursuant to a motion for disclosure addressed to the judge. - (c) No reference to any juvenile matter which is closed to the public shall be made in open court by any court officer, including attorneys.
-Only docket numbers or non-identifying information may be referred to in open court. - (d) Those matters on the juvenile docket which are not private and confidential, such as any trial of an adult in juvenile court, criminal neglect of family matters, child support proceedings, and any other proceedings specifically authorized by law to be public, may be disclosed by the court, court personnel, the clerk of court or his deputies to any party or their attorney, unless specifically prohibited by court order. - (e) This rule in no way is meant to impinge upon statewide juvenile justice reform efforts for information sharing among agencies entitled and/or required by law to do so.
+Access to records, not otherwise prohibited by law, may be permitted for good cause shown pursuant to a motion for disclosure addressed to the judge. - (c) No reference to any juvenile matter whichthat is closed to the public shall be made in open court by any court officer, including attorneys.
+Only docket numbers or non-identifying information may be referred to in open court. - (d) Those matters on the juvenile docket whichthat are not private and confidential, such as any trial of an adult in juvenile court, criminal neglect of family matters, child support proceedings, and any other proceedings specifically authorized by law to be public, may be disclosed by the court, court personnel, or the clerk of court or his or her deputies, to any party, or their attorney, unless specifically prohibited by court order. - (e) This Rule in no way is meant to impinge upon statewide juvenile justice reform efforts for information sharing among agencies entitled and/or required by law to do so.
+Adopted April 29, 2008, effective July 1, 2008.

-- (a) In Jefferson Parish Juvenile Court: - 1.
-A form motion for disclosure is available from the Office of the Clerk of Court for Jefferson Parish Juvenile Court. - 2.
-When a record has been removed for review it shall be replaced with a signed, dated slip indicating the file number of the case, who is using the file, and where the file can be located. - (b) In East Baton Rouge Juvenile Court: - 1.
-Records in the office of the Clerk of Court may be removed only for the use of the Court or with written leave of Court, or as allowed by law. - 2.
-A form motion is available from the Clerk's office located at the Juvenile Court.
+- (a) In Jefferson Parish Juvenile Court: - (1-) A form motion for disclosure is available from the Office of the Clerk of Court for Jefferson Parish Juvenile Court. - (2-) When a record has been removed for review, it shall be replaced with a signed, dated slip indicating the file number of the case, who is using the file, and where the file can be located. - (b) In East Baton Rouge Juvenile Court: - (1-) Records in the Office of the Clerk of Court may be removed only for the use of the Court-or, with written leave of Court, or as allowed by law. - (2-) A form motion is available from the Clerk's office located at the Juvenile Court.